Misterio77/nix-starter-configs/README.md

 you want to apply a patch to fix a behaviour you don't like?
 Nix makes it easy and manageble with overlays!

-Use the `overlay/default.nix` file for this.
+Use the `overlays/default.nix` file for this.

-If you're creating patches, you can keep them on the `overlay` folder as well.
+If you're creating patches, you can keep them on the `overlays` folder as well.

 See [the wiki article](https://nixos.wiki/wiki/Overlays) to see how it all works.